railsuser2014/openobject-doc-book-en/source/book/3/3_9/journals.rst

 Configuring a Journal
 ---------------------

-To view, edit or create new journals use the menu  *Financial Management > Configuration > Journals > Definition of Journals* .
+To view, edit or create new journals use the menu :menuselection:`Financial Management --> Configuration --> Journals --> Definition of Journals`.

 Just like General accounts, the journals can be deactivated to make them invisible: uncheck the  *Active*  checkbox for that.